kdanae89/kdanae89.github.io/README.md

 # Connect Four

-This Connect Four game was made using JavaScript/JQuery and some CSS.
+This Connect Four game was made using the following technologies:
+*JavaScript
+*JQuery
+*CSS

 Starting with just some bare-bones HTML, ie the gameboard div, I added everything else dynamically using JS and JQuery.